michelleaa68-ux/MichelleAduAsah_Solo_ITAI2376/README.md

-# MichelleAduAsah_Solo_ITAI2376
+---

 # MIRA — Multi-Agent Event Decor Intelligence System

-A three-agent AI system built for luxury event decor companies that handles client inquiries, creative vision matching, and internal inventory management.
+MIRA is a three-agent AI system built for luxury event decor companies.
+It handles client questions, creative direction, and internal inventory — all in one place.

 ---